 The LIFE Emerging Science Committee reviewed the above-named ancillary study proposal and made a motion to approve the proposal, contingent upon approval by the LIFE Steering Committee and Data Safety and Monitoring Board (DSMB).
-You will be notified in writing upon final approval.
-Please note that you are not approved to begin data collection for your ancillary study or apply for external funding until you receive final approval.
+You will be notified in writing upon final approval, at which time you can proceed with application for external funding and/or begin the study.